amanzi/amanzi/doc/user_guide/input/input_schema.rst

 The ``execution_controls`` section defines the general execution of the Amanzi simulation.
-Amanzi can execute in three modes: steady state, transient, and initialize to a steady state and then continue it transient.
+Amanzi can execute in three modes: steady state, transient or initialize to a steady state and then continue it transient.
 Default values for execution are defined in the ``execution_control_defaults`` element.
 These values are used for any time period during the simulation for which the controls were not